justindotcloud/terraform-aws-client-vpn-endpoint/README.md

-# AWS Client VPN Terraform module
+# Terraform AWS Client VPN Endpoint module

-Terraform module which creates a Client VPN endpoint on AWS.
+Terraform module which creates a Client VPN Endpoint on AWS.
 This module can be used to quickly create a VPN connection to new and existing VPC's without the use of a VPN instance.

-By using self-signed certificates in AWS Systems Manager Parameter Store and a custom subdomain, you can create and destroy Client VPN endpoints while reusing the same `*.ovpn` configuration.
-This way you can create a Client VPN endpoint only when needed and reduce [costs](https://aws.amazon.com/vpn/pricing/).
+By using self-signed certificates in AWS Systems Manager Parameter Store and a custom subdomain, you can easily create and destroy Client VPN endpoints while reusing the same `*.ovpn` configuration.
+This way you can create a Client VPN Endpoint only when needed and reduce [costs](https://aws.amazon.com/vpn/pricing/).

 ## Terraform versions

-Tested with Terraform v0.12.20.
+Tested with Terraform v1.1.6.

 ## Usage